San Prudencio festival

-San Prudencio
+Saint Prudentius

 Patron saint

-San Prudencio, the patron saint of Álava, was an anchorite and priest who became bishop of Tarazona.
+Saint Prudentius, the patron saint of Álava, was an anchorite and priest who became bishop of Tarazona.
 He was named the patron saint of Álava in the mid-17th century.
 Prudencio is believed to have been born in Armentia and died in El Burgo de Osma, Soria on 28 April; the year is unknown.

-Life

-Prudencio was born and raised in Armentia, a small village which is now within the municipality of Vitoria-Gasteiz.
-When he was 15, he became an anchorite and moved to Soria under the tutelage of Saturio.
-Prudencio remained there for at least seven years, when he removed to Calahorra.
-In Calahorra, he is believed to have performed miraculous cures and converted many people to Christianity.
-Prudencio was well-known, and was visited by many ill people.
+He was born and raised in Armentia, a small village which is now within the municipality of Vitoria-Gasteiz.
+When he was 15, he became an anchorite.
+When he removed to Calahorra, he is believed to have performed miraculous cures and converted many people to Christianity.
+He moved to Tarazona and succeeded the previous bishop.

-He moved to Tarazona as a priest, maintaining its church and becoming an archdeacon.
-After the death of Tarazona's bishop, Prudencio succeeded him.
-He went to Burgo de Osma to mediate a dispute between that diocese and its clergy, where he became ill and died.

-Since Prudencio died outside his diocese, his resting place was disputed.
-According to legend, he was placed on his horse for the horse to determine where he would be buried.
-He was reportedly interred six leagues from Logroño.

-Canonization and veneration

-Prudencio was reportedly canonized on 24 April 759 at the monastery of San Millán de la Cogolla.
+Prudentius was reportedly canonized on 24 April 759 at the monastery of San Millán de la Cogolla.
 On 18 November 1643, he was named the patron saint of the province of Álava.

 Basilica

 The Basilica of San Prudencio de Armentia is in the southern suburbs of Vitoria-Gasteiz.
 Built in the late 12th century and remodeled during the 18th, it was listed as a Bien de Interés Cultural on 4 June 1931.
 The basilica was renovated between 1773 and 1776, replacing its 12th-century façade and walls.
 In 1979, its name was changed from San Andrés to San Prudencio.